erhaoGe/RSOS/README.md

 This includes the code to replicate the analyses conducted in the paper.

 The relevant data files can be download from <a  href ="https://doi.org/10.5061/dryad.g48v3m0"> Dryad </a>.
+Community level data is provided here in "final2.RDS" file.

 Questions should be directed to geeh13@lzu.edu.cn